Kolathunadu: Ezhimala rulers

 Nannan of Ezhil mala was the most celebrated ruler of this dynasty.
 Surviving Tamil anthologies draw a brilliant picture of Nannan and describe his engagements with ruling elites such as the Cheras.
 He was more of a tribal chieftain who engaged primarily in plundering raids in the neighboring territories.

 However, in the beginning of the 1st century AD, the kingdom of Ezhil mala rose to political prominence under Nannan with his capital at Pazhi.
 Nannan was a warrior king who conducted expeditions deep into the interior regions and brought the Wynad-Gudalur region and a part of Kongunadu (Salem-Coimbatore region) under his control.
 According to Tamil poets he made several victories (including the Battle of Pazhi) over the Cheras.
 King Narmudi Cheral, the successor of Sel Kelu Kuttuvan, sent Chera forces under General Migili against Nannan.
 But, he was defeated in the Battle of Pazhi against the Ezhil mala forces.
 But later, Nannan was defeated in a series of subsequent engagements.
-He was forcesd to flee his capital Pazhi and seek asylum in Wynad hills.
+He was forced to flee his capital Pazhi and seek asylum in Wynad hills.
 The battles ended when Narmudi Cheral crushed Nannan's forces in the Battle of Vagai Perum Turai.
 According to Agananuru, Nannan was killed in the battle.
 After his death, the control of the Ezhimala kingdom came under the Cheras.

 The city of Pazhi, the later capital of the Ezhil mala kingdom, was famous for its rich treasures of gold and precious stones.
 They had close trade relations with the ancient Romans on Malabar Coast.